aramis-lab/clinica/docs/CAPS/Specifications.md

             └── group-<group_label>_glm.json
 ```

 The `correlation-<label>` here describes the factor of the model which can be, for example, `age`.
-The `contrast-{negative|positive}` is the sign of the correlation you want to study which can be `negative` or `positive`.
+The `contrast-{negative|positive}` is the sign of the correlation you want to study, which can be `negative` or `positive`.

-All other key/value pairs are defined in the same way with the previous section.
+All other key/value pairs are defined in the same way as in the previous section.

 <!--### Generalised Linear Model (GLM)